 Coach Pruett has accumulated over 500 wins at the Club/AAU Level, and 400 wins at the Collegiate/High School level.
 Coach Pruett's extensive resume has led 7 teams to the USA Junior National Tournament with a team finishing as high as 9th place in 2012.
-Under the direction of Coach Pruett, Midwest Volleyball Power has taken four teams to AAU National Tournaments.
-Coach Pruett lead the 18's Team to a National Championship in the 18's Classic Division in 2015.
+Under the direction of Coach Pruett, Midwest Volleyball Power has taken five teams to AAU National Tournaments.
+Coach Pruett led the 18's Team to a National Championship in the 18's Classic Division in 2015 and in 2022 he led a 15's team to a 15 Club National Championship.
 He also led two Midwest Volleyball Power Club Teams to National Qualifier Tournament Championships: 17's Division at Show Me Qualifier in 2013 & 18's Division at Colorado Crossroads Qualifier in 2014.

 Melissa Smith, the Director of Volleyball Operations, has played an integral part in growing Midwest Volleyball Power into the successful organization that it is.
-As Director of Volleyball Operations, Smith will handle day to day volleyball operations, including hiring and developing coaches, organizing all aspects of the volleyball program, in addition to planning and facilitating on-site volleyball tournaments, camps and clinics.
-Smith will also enter her 8th season coaching with MVP United.
-She has helped guide MVP teams to 2 USA National Qualifier Tournament Championships, 2 USA Junior National Championships, 4 AAU National Championships including 9th place (2012), National Champion (2015), 3rd place (2016) and 5th place (2019).
+As Director of Volleyball Operations, Smith handles day to day volleyball operations, including hiring and developing coaches, organizing all aspects of the volleyball program, in addition to planning and facilitating on-site volleyball tournaments, camps and clinics.
+Smith enters her 9th season coaching with MVP United.
+She has helped guide MVP teams to 2 USA National Qualifier Tournament Championships, 2 USA Junior National Championships, 5 AAU National Championships including a 9th place finish in 2012, a National Championship in 2015, a 3rd place finish in 2016, a 5th place finish in 2019 and a National Championship in 2022.
 She also previously served as an assistant for the Dakota Valley volleyball team for 3 years and helped guide the team to a State Championship in 2016.

 Kam Smith serves as the Program Development Advisor for MVP United.
 In addition to the successful business management that he will provide, Kam is a student of the game and will help our athletes break down specific skills to progress their development in lessons and team training.
 Kam also assists with planning and facilitating educational opportunities for our coaches.